-As executive director for the Seattle Symphony orchestra, Mr. Meecham launched the first-ever Seattle Symphony national radio broadcast series and a compilation of commercial recordings of American music on the Naxos label.
-He increased the organization’s commitment to family programming and community outreach, and worked closely with Gerard Schwarz on the orchestra’s two highly-acclaimed “Made in America” festivals.
+As executive director for the Seattle Symphony Orchestra (2003-2006), Mr. Meecham launched the first-ever Seattle Symphony national radio broadcast series and a series of commercial recordings of American music on the Naxos label.
+He increased the Symphony's commitment to family programming and community outreach, and worked closely with Maestro Gerard Schwarz on the two highly-acclaimed Made in America festivals.

 Mr. Meecham was general manager of the New York Philharmonic (1999-2003) and San Francisco Symphony (1997-1999).
 While in New York he managed a busy national and international touring program, and secured the safe return of the Philharmonic to New York, after the orchestra was stranded in Germany on September 11, 2001.
 In San Francisco, he was a key figure in the ground-breaking six-year labor agreement with the players, following an 11-week work stoppage in 1996.

 As managing director of the London Sinfonietta for six years beginning in 1991, Mr. Meecham restored the ensemble’s position as the preeminent European 20th-century music orchestra, increasing international demand for concerts, touring and recording.
 He commissioned works by leading composers including John Adams and Steve Reich, and created a festival of new American music.
 During his tenure, the London Sinfonietta was the 1997 winner of the London Evening Standard award for outstanding ensemble.

 A pianist and violinist, Paul Meecham graduated with a bachelor’s degree in music.
 After a career in music publishing as head of publicity at the London firm of Boosey & Hawkes, he moved into orchestra management in 1988, as head of marketing at the Royal Liverpool Philharmonic Orchestra.